GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 How do users discover my side panel?
 : Let new users know how to use your side panel by providing sufficient documentation or training within the extension.
 This will help you retain users and avoid bad reviews in your store listing.
 Remember, you can start to teach users before they install the extension by including a [YouTube video][cws-graphics] that shows how your extension works in your store listing!

-We’ve also updated our [Program Policies][cws-policies], with updates to our [Best Practices][cws-best-practices] and [Quality Guidelines][cws-quality] sections to reflect some of these considerations.
+We've also updated our [Program Policies][cws-policies], with updates to our [Best Practices][cws-best-practices] and [Quality Guidelines][cws-quality] sections to reflect some of these considerations.
 These changes highlight that your side panel should act as a helpful companion to users' browsing experiences by providing complementary functionality.
-They also make it clear that your side panel shouldn’t have unnecessary distractions.
+They also make it clear that your side panel shouldn't have unnecessary distractions.

 ## An overview of the API {: #overview }